Sohom-Sarkar/Formal-Verification-Asgm/REPORT.md

 | Gray roundtrip vs identity | 8 | 2^8 | 69 | 21 | 208 |
 | ISCAS-85 c17 | 5 | 2^5 | 163 | 54 | 490 |

-Eight of the fourteen are substantial.
-The clearest evidence is not a size figure but a runtime: the 12×12 multiplier takes 11,509 seconds of CDCL to prove by the plain miter, so it is not a toy.

-The last four rows are small and are there for reasons other than size. c17 is the standard ISCAS-85 benchmark; the Gray roundtrip is interesting for its property (encode composed with decode is the identity, though nothing in the circuit says so); the priority encoder is the only `casez` coverage; the shifter covers the barrel and crossbar paths cheaply.
-They supplement the suite rather than carry it.
+Eight of the fourteen are substantial, and the clearest evidence is a runtime rather than a size: the 12x12 multiplier takes 11,509 seconds of CDCL to prove by the plain miter.
+The last four rows are small and are there for other reasons — c17 is the standard ISCAS-85 benchmark, the Gray roundtrip is interesting for its property, the priority encoder is the only `casez` coverage, the shifter covers the barrel and crossbar paths cheaply — so they supplement the suite rather than carry it.

 Cases 4 and 14 are parameterised and drive the scaling studies.
-Case 2 and 3 exercise nested generate loops with an inner generate-`if`, which is the most demanding frontend construct here.
-The c17 truth table was generated from the published c17 function, not from this tool's simulator, so the comparison is independent.
+Cases 2 and 3 exercise nested generate loops with an inner generate-`if`, the most demanding frontend construct here.
+The c17 truth table was generated from the published function rather than from our simulator, so the comparison is independent.
 Case 6 exists because 5 and 8 are both multi-fault and cannot exercise single-fix localisation.

 ## Validation